mysociety/alaveteli/doc/INSTALL.md

 [production server best practice notes](https://github.com/sebbacon/alaveteli/wiki/Production-Server-Best-Practices) are evolving on the wiki.

+# Upgrading Alaveteli

+The developer team policy is that the master branch in git should always contain the latest stable release.
+Therefore, in production, you should usually have your software deployed from the master branch, and an upgrade can be simply `git pull`.

+Patch version increases (e.g. 1.2.3 -> 1.2.4) should not require any
+further action on your part.

+Minor version increases (e.g. 1.2.4 -> 1.3.0) will usually require
+further action.
+You should read the `CHANGES.md` document to see what's changed since your last deployment, paying special attention to anything in the "Updgrading" sections.

+You should always run the script `scripts/rails-post-deploy` after each deployment.
+This runs any database migrations for you, plus various other things that can be automated for deployment.

 # Troubleshooting

 *   **Incoming emails aren't appearing in my Alaveteli install**